Managing project teams successfully while working remotely

 Whilst this is great, it is also essential to regularly call your team to share praise for the work they have done as it will go a long way towards building your teams’ confidence.

 This is particularly important if you have received great feedback from a client.
-At Waterstons we share positive feedback and thanks from clients on our intranet portal, so that everyone can see the great work our teams are doing.
+We share positive feedback and thanks from clients on our intranet portal, so that everyone can see the great work our teams are doing.

 Top Tip 7